nside/pbf2graph/README.md

 ```
 Each row in the file represents an edge in the road graph.

+## RoadGraph, a faithful friend

+Oh RoadGraph, faithful friend of mine,
+Thou art a map of roads most fine.
+With nodes and edges, thou doth show
+The paths that lead where e'er we go.

+Thou doth make plain the way ahead,
+And doth from danger keep us wed.
+Thy faithful representation doth not bend,
+But stands as true as time itself doth wend.

+From PBF files, thou doth imbibe,
+And doth to CSV files then scribe.
+A faithful servant, ever by our side,
+Oh RoadGraph, in thee we can confide.

+So here's to thee, dear RoadGraph, our guide,
+Forever helping us on our journey wide.

 ## License
 This project is released under the BSD license.
 See LICENSE for more information.